 Discuss your snoring concerns with Dr. Payam Daneshrad

-If you live in the areas of Torrance and Santa Monica, CA and want to speak to a board-certified otolaryngologist and board-eligible facial plastic surgeon about your condition, we encourage you to book a consultation visit and initial evaluation with our team at Daneshrad Clinic.
+If you live in the areas of Torrance and Santa Monica, CA and want to speak to a board-certified otolaryngologist about your condition, we encourage you to book a consultation visit and initial evaluation with our team at Daneshrad Clinic.
 We have two convenient locations and can be reached at (310) 453-6500 to schedule an appointment at either practice.
 Our facility accepts new and current patients, and individuals can speak to our team about chronic snoring with a referral from their primary care physician.